 EPSILON was chartered by Irish Ferries parent company Irish Continental Group (ICG) from her owners Cartour Srl (Caronte and Tourist) at the end of 2013.
 Following a refit in Italy she arrived in Ireland in January 2014, entering service on the 18th of January.
 EPSILON operates as the second conventional vessel on the Dublin to Holyhead route for Irish Ferries from Monday to Friday.
 On weekends she operates a single round trip from Dublin to Cherbourg in France which is marketed as an economy service.

 In early January 2018 ICG announced that they had ordered a new vessel for the Dublin to Holyhead route which will replace the main vessel ULYSSES on the route when delivered.
 ULYSEES will then replace EPSILON on the Dublin to Holyhead schedule.
-A second vessel named WB YEATS which was ordered during 2016 is due to be delivered mid-2018 and will takeover the Dublin to Cherbourg route.
+A second vessel named W.B.
+YEATS which was ordered during 2016 and was due to be delivered mid-2018 (but is now delayed until September) will takeover the Dublin to Cherbourg route.
 Both new vessels have been ordered from Germany's Flensburger Shiffbau-Gesellschaft (FSG) shipyard.

 NAOS Ship and Boat Design S.R.L, Trieste, Italy

 Cantiere Navale di Visentini Francesco & C., Donada, Italy